Section 1 converted

 Osteo

-Osteopathy: How does it differ from other treatments and how does it complement them?
+Osteopathy: How does it differ from other treatments?

 Why make an appointment with an Osteopath?